-Upon completion of the Intercultural Ministry major, the student should be able to:
+Upon completion of the Intercultural Ministry Major, the student will:

-- 1. Tell the story of God's mission and His people's role in it from creation to the present. - 2.
-Demonstrate attitudes and skills that will enable the student to thrive and build effective relationships in intercultural environments. - 3.
-Reflect upon service and internship experiences to discover where their unique gifts and passions can best serve the body of Christ. - 4.
-Devise sustainable ministry strategies that equip local Christians to build biblically faithful and culturally relevant churches. - 5.
-Exhibit the ability to raise and maintain a healthy support network in the home culture through the use of appropriate communication and organizational skills.
+- 1. Describe the historical unfolding of God's global mission and evaluate the methods and means His people have used to advance it. - 2.
+Demonstrate attitudes and skills necessary to face the challenges of cross-cultural work, build healthy relationships, and do effective ministry in intercultural environments, both locally and globally.

+- 3. Reflect upon service and residency experiences to discover where their unique gifts and passions can best serve the body of Christ in their next stage of life. - 4.
+Devise sustainable ministry strategies that equip local believers, as the church, to lead and reproduce biblically faithful and culturally relevant congregations. - Utilize communication and organizational skills to educate believers about the Great Commission and mobilize them to prayer, financial support, and personal involvement.

+Deaf Ministry Track Objectives

+- 1. Display basic competency in American Sign Language as a foundation for professional ministry with the Deaf community. - 2.
+Exhibit sensitivity and cultural proficiency in interpersonal interactions with the Deaf.